richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 In this section, you redeem your generated token to associate the new external network with the parent network.

-1. Log out of the new External network.
-(If you are using In-Private, or Saved Profiles you do not need to log-out.)

-2. Log in to the parent Engage network by going to engage.cloud.microsoft.
+1. Network switch to the parent Engage network.
 (Ensure that you're using the same Global Administrator account that's responsible for the new Entra tenant.)
 You now access external networks setup.

-3. In Engage, select the settings icon and go to the admin center.
+2. In Engage, select the settings icon and go to the admin center.

-4. In the **Setup and configuration** tab, select **External networks**.
+3. In the **Setup and configuration** tab, select **External networks**.

-5. Select **Setup external network** to redeem the association code.
+4. Select **Setup external network** to redeem the association code.
 Select the **Redeem code** tab, and add the association token and Entra tenant ID saved from the previous steps.

     :::image type="content" source="../media/engage/admin/config-and-connect-5.png" alt-text="Select Redeem Code to establish the association.":::

-6. After the association, an *External network has been successfully setup* message appears.
+5. After the association, an *External network has been successfully setup* message appears.

     :::image type="content" source="../media/engage/admin/config-and-connect-6.png" alt-text="A message appears to confirm the setup.":::